 We offer consultation services to support and advise you when your student is in distress.

-The beginning of a student’s college career can be a stressful experience for parents, especially if your child hasn’t lived away from home before.
+The beginning of a student’s college career can be a stressful experience for parents, especially if your child has not lived away from home before.

 During this important time of transition for the family, many parents put their own feelings and reactions on hold while helping their student prepare for college life.